gittothechopper/dawn/README.md

 ## eDetail app.js
 Dawn uses [Flexslider](http://www.woothemes.com/flexslider/) for its slider capabilities.
 All of flexsliders properties are made available through the global `eDetail` object.

-`eDetail` can be called by calling `eDetail` from your javascript code or console.
-You can also extend the Flexslider plug-in capabilities by adding to [Flexsliders callback API](http://www.woothemes.com/flexslider/).
-Your new capabilities will then be available through `eDetail`.
+You can extend the `eDetail` object by adding to [Flexsliders callback API](http://www.woothemes.com/flexslider/).
+Your new capabilities will then be available through the `eDetail` object.